bibanon/android-development-codex/Devices/Other-Devices/PSP/PSP-Wiki/psp-guide.md

 ### PSP Modchips

 The continous cycle of exploit and patch led some developers to try and break the circle with modchips.
 These chips allowed PSPs to run two seperate firmwares and restore corrupted firmware ("unbricking").

-The Multi Firmware Module was the first to be developed in April 2006, though never manufactured.
-Undiluted Platinum was the later standard, made May 2006.
+* The Multi Firmware Module was the first to be developed in April 2006, though never manufactured.
+* Undiluted Platinum was the later standard, made May 2006.
 The day after it's release, kernel exploits were discovered for 2.50 and 2.60, aggravating the buyers who bought the modchips to downgrade from those versions.
-Because it was incompatible with TA-082+ motherboards, PSP-Devolution was created to be compatible with all of them.
+* Because it was incompatible with TA-082+ motherboards, PSP-Devolution was created to be compatible with all of them.

-All these modchips have since been made obselete by the Pandora's Battery, which offers the same abilities without the need for careful soldering.
+All these modchips were immediately made obselete by the coming Pandora's Battery, which offered the same abilities without the need for careful soldering.

 ### Pandora's Battery